 Kama has a Bachelor of Music degree from the University of British Columbia, and an ARCT diploma from the Royal Conservatory of Music.
-She began teaching piano at music schools in the Greater Vancouver area in 1997, and later spent several years teaching in BC’s Okanagan Valley.
-Having also worked as a piano accompanist for choirs and a musical theatre company, she has performed piano accompaniment for rehearsals, concerts, and some large musical theatre productions.
+She’s been teaching piano for 30 years starting as a student teaching from home, then working at music schools in Greater Vancouver area and later in B.C’s Okanagan Valley before moving to Edmonton and teaching at Edmonton Academy of Music.

-- Please bring your notebook and all music books to each lesson.
+- Bring a notebook for lesson notes and all music books to each lesson.

 - Students must have a piano or keyboard to practise on.

-- It is important to practise at least 5 times each week, and practise each item written in the notebook.
+- Practising at home is a requirement.
+Students need to practise at least 5 days each week and practise each piece or exercise as written in lesson notes.

 - Please try to be on time.
 Lessons end at the scheduled time.

-- Make up lessons will only be given if at least 24 hours notice of absence is provided, with a maximum of two make up lessons for the year.
+- Make up lessons will only be held if advance notice of absence (min 24 hours notice) is provided and the maximum number of make up lessons is two for the year.